Turnover: 143 billion EUR (2022)

 - Around 3,300 jobs are affected by this transaction, 70% of which are based in France.

-- The transaction includes the maintenance of some 200 turbines installed worldwide, with the exception of those in the Americas.
+- The transaction includes the maintenance of around 200 turbines installed worldwide, with the exception of those in the Americas.

 Arabelle: EDF to finally take over General Electric's nuclear activities 01/06/2024

-- - Entity concerned by the takeover: Nuclear activities of General Electric (GE) by EDF.
+- - Entity concerned by the takeover: General Electric (GE) nuclear activities by EDF.

 - - Takeover of Arabelle turbine maintenance and manufacturing activities.